invertase/react-native-firebase/pages/contributing/issues-prs-pm.md

 ---
-title: Issues & Pull Requests
+title: Issues, Pull Requests & Project Management
 description: Contributing to Issues & Pull Requests is a great place to get started with contributing.
 ---